Most people I work with come with a misconception that can wreck their progress.

 To this day, I continue to detect and defuse more situations that trigger my neck tension.

 For the first 1-2 years of working on my anxiety, it wasn’t that my anxiety became less intense… it’s that it became less common.
 But I’ve defused enough situations at this point—hundreds—that my anxiety hardly ever triggers anymore.
-I couldn’t tell you the last time I had it bad.
+I couldn’t tell you the last time I had bad anxiety.1

-In a post soon, I’ll share how I became significantly more secure by defusing ~500 triggers.
+In a post soon, I’ll share how I became significantly more secure by defusing hundreds of individual triggers.

 Whoah, this comes at just the right time.
 I am going through a major sickness relapse, which is thankfully becoming rarer and rarer nowadays.
 This is helping me reevaluate my ideas of progressing towards good health.
 Thank you for writing it!